laura-rodriguez/Blazor-WASM-OIDC-POC/README.md

 * A `Profile` page where all the claims associated with the authenticated user are showed, and additionally the access token.

 I followed the instructions provided by Microsoft [here](https://docs.microsoft.com/en-us/aspnet/core/blazor/security/webassembly/standalone-with-authentication-library?view=aspnetcore-3.1&tabs=visual-studio).
-Test successfully with Okta as the Idp.
+Tested successfully with Okta as the Idp.